SemTalkOnline/SemTalkOnline/Simulation.md

 ![alt text](images/SimStartEventAll.png)

-SemTalk Online includes the ability to use special simulation-specific properties to analyze process flows.
-Behaviors of specific objects, or of execution flows, are analyzed to estimate variables such as waiting times and costs.
-Users can also customize these attributes to execute more sophisticated calculations, or to create custom dialogs related to dynamic behavior.
+SemTalk Online includes the ability to use **Simulation-Specific Properties** to dynamically analyze process flow information.
+Object characteristics and execution flows are analyzed to estimate variables such as Waiting Times and Costs.
+Users can also customize these attributes to execute more sophisticated simulations, or to create custom dialogs related to dynamic behavior.

-EntryPoint Simulation Properties:
+**EntryPoint Simulation Properties**:
 * Process Start and End Times
 * Priority
 * Distribution Type